shockyng/shockyng/README.md

 ##

-Passionate by software developmet.
+Passionate by software development.
 Always focused on do my best, as best as I can.
-I am working, for a couple years, creating and maintaining web applications using Java/Kotlin echosistem.
+I am working, for a couple years, creating and maintaining web applications using Java

 <br>